Landlord Information

 SMOKE ALARMS

-All properties must be fitted with at least two lithium battery smoke alarms. ( one on each floor level )
+All properties must be fitted with lithium battery or mains style smoke alarms. ( one on each floor level )

 CARBON MONOXIDE ALARMS